Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/hitbox.md

     }
 ```

-HitResponders respond when a unit's Hitbox triggers a collision with a Hurtbox.
+HitResponders respond when a unit's [Hitbox](#hitboxes) triggers a collision with a [Hurtbox](#hurtboxes).

-`HitResponder.cs` represents a basic, general-purpose HitResponder used by our template.
-This component can be found attached to the Hitboxes GameObject under the Human, Hero, and Villain prefabs.
+`HitResponder.cs` represents a basic, general-purpose HitResponder used by the template.
+This component can be found attached to the Hitboxes GameObject under the Human prefab and its Hero and Villain prefab variants.

 #### Hurtboxes